joaodgv/MTGlibrary/README.md

 ## Ways to use the program

 ### Executable file
-Simple run the program and fill it with your cards.
+Simple run the program thats in the Source folder and fill it with your cards.
 It's as simple and straight forward as that

 ### Terminal
 To run the program in the terminal you just have to run the python script console.py that is located inside the source folder